Elevation: 6,691 ft

 Scurvy Mountain is a fire lookout site in the Clearwater National Forest with 1,951 feet of prominence.
 The mountain is located between Kelly Creek and Cayuse Creek and was used as a lookout as early as 1917.
 USGS Scurvy Mountain

 The Forest Service states the following about the lookout: “Sixty-one miles northeast of Pierce, Idaho, a basic platform tower was built atop this mountain peak in 1917 with the addition of living quarters in the 1920s, and was refurbished in 1952.
 The Forest Service continued to use the lookout on emergency basis into the 1970s.”

-Access the peak from Kelly Creek, [(E)(2.2)] on page 76 of the Climbing Guide, by driving to the site of the old Kelly Creek Work Center at 3,200 feet.
+Access the peak from Kelly Creek [(E)(2.2)] on Page 76] by driving to the site of the old Kelly Creek Work Center at 3,200 feet.
 Turn onto FS-581 and drive to East Saddle at 4,600 feet.
 A 4WD is recommended.
-From the saddle, it is 3.8 miles and nearly 2,000 feet of gain to the summit.
+From the saddle, it is 3.8 miles and nearly 2,000 feet of elevation gain to the summit.

 From the “Hiking from Here” link: Drive the 250 Road up the North Fork Clearwater River to Kelly Forks, then stay straight along Kelly Creek on the 255 Road.
 Turn right at the old Kelly Work Center on the 581 Road.
 Drive 4.3 miles past the bridge over Kelly Creek to East Saddle.
 The trailhead is clearly marked on the right.

 Use the “Hiking from Here” link below for additional information from a recent trip report.
 Class 1

 The following historical information is from the Nez Perce Clearwater National Forest: